xding78/Sharing/glossary_draft.rst

 **SHA-256** |br|
 Cryptographic Hash Algorithm.
 A cryptographic hash (sometimes called 'digest') is a kind of 'signature' for a text or a data file.
 SHA-256 generates an almost-unique 256-bit (32-byte) signature for a text.

+.. _sharding:

+**Sharding** |br|
+Sharding is a type of database partitioning that separates very large databases the into smaller, faster, more easily managed parts called data shards.
+The word shard means a small part of a whole.
+The method is being researched by Ethereum to increase network scalability.

 .. _smart contract: